My official department web page.

 Practical applications of nucleic acid thermodynamics are done in collaboration with Celadon Laboratories, Inc.

-I am an advisor to the UMaryland iGEM team, which was awarded a gold medal their first time competing in the 2014 International Genetically Engineered Machines Giant Jamboree.
+I am an advisor to the UMaryland iGEM team, which achieved gold medal status in 2014 and 2015, their first two times competing in the International Genetically Engineered Machines Giant Jamboree.

 I teach several general chemistry, biochemistry, and special interest courses.
 Here is a collection of general teaching resources, including figures created for several courses, and instructions, examples, and tutorials for Jmol/Rasmol/Pymol-based viewing of biomolecule PDB files.
 For recent courses, lecture notes and other resources are available mainly through the ELMS system.

 Chemistry 271, General Chemistry and Energetics: Syllabus.This is a course covering the traditional material for the second half of general chemistry, but given in the fourth semester of the undergraduate series, after organic chemistry instead of before.
 I also include special topics applications like DNA hybridization thermodynamics and the redox reactions driving anaerobic metabolism.

 I occasionally teach a graduate biochemistry elective (BCHM 673) on regulatory networks, which most recently included modules on bacterial chemotaxis, gene regulation by nuclear hormone receptors and connections to Hsp90, G proteins and GPCRs, signal transduction in diabetes, and the principles of regulatory networks a la Alon.

 At various times I have taught Biochem 461 (Biomolecules and Enzymes), 463 (Biochemistry and Physiology), 465 (Biological Information Processing), and parts of 462 (Metabolism).

 Here is a TEDxUMD talk (15 min) from Spring, 2014 on my teaching philosophy.